WebOfTrustInfo/verifiable-news/sketchpad.md

 ```

 ## Updating Statements: Revocation and Supersession
 Digitally-signed resources are immutable and transitory.
-An `update` field allows for digitally-signed statements to be revoked or superseded.
+The `update` field allows digitally-signed resources to be revoked or superseded.
 The `update` field points to lists or instances of _revocation objects_ or _supersession objects_.

 ```json
 {